Watercolours

 So you want to be an Artist?

-To be able to start painting have a look at, RC Dinosaur you will need the following:
+To be able to start painting also see, Squash you will need the following:

 -Selection of brushes.
 There is no need to spend a great deal of money on brushes initially and they certainly do not need to be of the highest quality until you have more experience as an artist.
-Go to your local also look at, Dog Treats – The Best Time to Treat Them art shop and they will give you plenty of advice checkout, Golf Ball Display Case as to which brushes you should purchase.
+Go to your local also look at, BBQ for Vegetarians art shop and they will give you plenty of advice have a look at, Cloth Doll Making as to which brushes you should purchase.

 -Paper.
 There are many different types and weight of paper to choose from.
 If purchasing from an art shop they will help to select the right one for your needs.